ajaysureshcodes/ice-4131-labs/lab1/README.md

 g++ helloworld.cxx -o helloworld
 ```

+`-o` is a flag which in this case means output which sets the path and file name of the output file to the next argument.

-If you didn’t make any errors, it should compile without errors and a new file helloworld was created.
+If you didn’t make any errors, it should compile without errors and a new executable file `helloworld` was created.
 To run it, type:

 ```bash
 ./helloworld